intel/xpumanager/xpumd/receiver/intelxpu/semantics.md

 Current item linking uses [alternative 1](#alternative-1) for simplicity.

-For now, exporter HW metric types and their attributes are mix of OTel specified ones and Intel specific ones.
+For now, exporter uses a mix of OTel spec and Intel specific HW metric types / namespaces and their attributes.

 `hw.status` metrics: